rbtcollins/bitnami-docker/gke/redmine/README.md

   ![Create Developer Key](images/create-developer-key.png)

-Make a note of the generated **Access Key** and **Secret** as we will use in the Redmine pod definition in the next step.
+Make a note of the generated **Access Key** and **Secret** as we will use them in the Redmine pod definition in the next step.

 ### Redmine secret store

-A [secret key store](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/design/secrets.md) is intended to hold sensitive information such as passwords, access keys, etc. Having this information in a secret key store is safer and more flexible then putting in to our pod definition.
+A [secret key store](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/design/secrets.md) is intended to hold sensitive information such as passwords, access keys, etc. Having this information in a key store is safer and more flexible then putting it in to our pod definition.

-We will create a resource to store the sensitive configuration parameters of our Redmine container.
+We will create a key store to save the sensitive configuration parameters of our Redmine container.
 This includes, but is not limited to the database password, session token, cloud storage access key id and secret.

 Lets begin by encoding our secret data in base64, starting with the database password.